What causes cardiac arrest in young, seemingly healthy athletes like Bronny James? Dr. Celine Gounder explains

 "It really hits the headlines when it's somebody famous, like Damar Hamlin, like Bronny James.
 But this is certainly something that happens," Gounder said.

-Those at highest risk are Black, male college basketball players, although the reason for that is unknown, she said, adding, "that really needs to be studied more closely."
+A study by researchers at the University of Washington found that among NCAA athletes, those at highest risk for sudden cardiac deaths are Black, male college basketball players, although the reason for that is unknown, she said, adding, "that really needs to be studied more closely."

 A family spokesperson confirmed Tuesday that James was in stable condition and had been moved out of the intensive care unit.
 Information hasn't been released about what caused him to suffer the condition, or what's next for him in the coming days.